Khadijat15/Hospital-reports-dashboard/README.md

 # 📉 Hospital Reports Dashboard Using Excel

 ## 🔍 Project Overview
-This is project is an interactive dashboard on hospital reports built using excel.
+This project is an interactive dashboard on hospital reports built using Excel.
 The Dashboard shows:
 - Total revenue by year
 - Number of Patients by Diagnosis
 - Yearly revenue by Department